brodybits/sqlite3-regexp-cached/README.md

 Provide REGEXP function for SQLite3 with regex caching, using PCRE library.

-This is a loadable extension that is built according to `sqlite3-pcre.spec`.

 Default cache size: 16

 `CACHE_SIZE` may be defined to change the regex cache size.